rudderlabs/rudderstack-docs/destinations/crm/zendesk.md

 | `url` | `url` |
 | `deleted` | `deleted` |

-We assume that there is always an `identify` call before any `group` call with userId is made.
+We assume that there is always an `identify` call before any `group` call with `userId` is made.
 If `groupId` and `userId` both are present in the payload of a group call, then, we will find the user with the **email** present in the traits, if not present, we will create the user.
 We also find the organization by the `groupId` that you provide.
 If that is not present, we create that too and after that, we do the association.

 If the user exists the `organizationId` will be attached to the user and all the user information will be sent for this call.
-The `traits` under `message` containts the group information but when the `identify` call is being made during the `group` call the user informations will be fetched from the `context.traits`.
+The `traits` under `message` contains the group information but when the `identify` call is being made during the `group` call the user information will be fetched from the `context.traits`.

 ## Settings